 Reference Study design and subjects Isocyanate and use Exposure Results Remarks (Tarlo et al., 1997) Comparison of the level of isocyanate Concentration in 20 "case companies" (with compensated isocyanate asthma claims) with 203 "non-case companies" TDI, MDI, HDI (or more than one) Exposure data taken from a database of the Ontario Ministry of Labour (MOL): air samples collected during the same 4-year period during which the OA claims arose.
 Exposure determined on the basis of the highest level identified.
-Two categories: Always < 0.005 ppm Ever ≥ 0.005 ppm 56 accepted claims for OA (OA cases with identified isocyanate exposure during the 4-year period from mid-1984 to mid-1988 in the Ontario Workers' Compensation Board) Combined across isocyanate types: Companies with claims in the high exposure category: 10/20 (50 %) Companies without claims in the high exposure category: 50/203 (25 %) OR = 3.1 (95 % CI: 1.1-8.5, p = 0.03).
-MDI: OR = 1.7 (95 % CI: 0.4-7.6) TDI: OR = 2.7 (95 % CI: 0.7-10.6) Estimated incidence of OA in a 4 year study period: High exposure companies with claims: 2.7 % Low exposure companies with claims: 2.2 % Overall incidence in the total 223 companies surveyed: 0.9 % (56 out of 6308 workers).
+Two categories: Always < 0.005 ppm Ever ≥ 0.005 ppm 56 accepted claims for OA (OA cases with identified isocyanate exposure during the 4-year period from mid-1984 to mid-1988 in the Ontario Workers' Compensation Board) Combined across isocyanate types: Companies with claims in the high exposure category: $10/20$ (50 %) Companies without claims in the high exposure category: $50/203$ (25 %) OR = 3.1 (95 % CI: $1.1-8.5$, p = 0.03).
+MDI: OR = 1.7 (95 % CI: $0.4-7.6$) TDI: OR = 2.7 (95 % CI: $0.7-10.6$) Estimated incidence of OA in a 4 year study period: High exposure companies with claims: 2.7 % Low exposure companies with claims: 2.2 % Overall incidence in the total 223 companies surveyed: 0.9 % (56 out of 6308 workers).
 Many high exposure companies without claims.
 Other factors may be important in isocyanate sensitisation, or there may have been quantitative or qualitative differences in exposure that were not assessed.
-Selection bias possible (some of the air sampling conducted in investigation of submitted claims for OA) Companies with claims had more employees than those without claims (higher probability of at least one employee becoming sensitized in a greater group of employees; larger companies may be more likely to implement a surveillance program).
-(Meredith et al., 2000) Company A: 27 OA cases were matched Company A: 24 cases Company A: Asthma Uncertainties in exposure assessment to 51 referents (sex, work area) attributed to TDI (manufacture of Personal exposure measurements by job Data from the two sites were analysed separately.
-Regression analyses Company B: 7 moulded and block flexible PU category (1979-1986) made for a separate Company A: adjusted for smoking and different atopic diseases
+Selection bias possible (some of the air sampling conducted in investigation of submitted claims for OA) Companies with claims had more employees than those without claims (higher probability of at least one employee becoming sensitized in a greater group of employees; larger companies may be more , likely to implement a surveillance program).
+(Meredith et al., 2000) Company A: 27 OA cases were matched to 51 referents (sex, work area) Company A: Company A: Asthma Data from the two sites were analysed separately.
+Uncertainties in exposure assessment Regression analyses adjusted for smoking and Company A: different atopic diseases